julianmendez/tiles/docs/tutorial/how_it_works.md

 - *Tuple*: ⟨α_1, …, α_n⟩
 - *Sequence*: (α)

-The type *measure* is a type that represents quantities, like integer numbers and floating point numbers, and may include an undefined element (⊥).
+The *measure* type represents quantities, such as integer numbers and floating-point numbers, and may include an undefined element (⊥).

 The type annotation follows [this grammar][type-annotation-grammar].